 Participants should have at least a basic knowledge of electric circuit analysis and vector calculus and a working familiarity with the principles of electromagnetism.

-For the 2021 live virtual course offering, participants will receive a hardware microcontroller kit, along with course notes, as part of the course materials.
-This kit will be used during the course to construct a small motor drive.
-Enrolled registrants can keep the microcontroller kit when the course is complete.
+For the 2022 live virtual course, participants will receive a hardware microcontroller kit, which will be used during the course to construct a small motor drive.
+Enrolled registrants can keep the kit when the course is complete.

-This is a broad and deep subject, focusing on magnetoquasistatic fundamentals of electric machinery and drives, and so one of the fundamental objectives is to gain or to regain an understanding of how Maxwell’s equations describe the relationship of electromagnetic fields with the internals of electric machinery, and how the fundamentals of electromagnetics describe how machines work.
-At the same time, the staff of this subject have experience in design and evaluation of electric machinery and power electronic drives.
+As this courses focuses on magnetoquasistatic fundamentals of electric machinery and drives, one of the fundamental objectives is to gain (or to regain) an understanding of how Maxwell’s equations describe the relationship of electromagnetic fields with the internals of electric machinery, and how the fundamentals of electromagnetics describe how machines work.
+Power electronic circuits and their relationship with electric motors and generators will be discussed in depth.
+The staff of this subject have experience in design and evaluation of electric machinery and power electronic drives.
 That practical experience can be essential to machine designers.
-We expect to convey elements of that experience such as how winding details impact machine efficiency, how multi-attribute optimization techniques can be used to evaluate alternative machine designs, and how to formulate an optimal design routine.
+We expect to convey elements of that experience, such as how winding details impact machine efficiency, how multi-attribute optimization techniques can be used to evaluate alternative machine designs, how drive schemes in power electronics impact machine performance, how to incorporate performance requirements and how to formulate an optimal design routine.

 Topics covered include: